ShipraGupta16/ShipraGupta16/README.md

 R, Python, SQL, JavaScript and Tableau

 ### Some cool projects:
-[Cancer Treatment Testing](https://github.com/ShipraGupta16/Pymaceuticals) - A project that analyzes the effect of different cancer treatments on mice with time points, using Pandas and Matplotlib.
+[Cancer Treatment Testing](https://github.com/ShipraGupta16/Pymaceuticals) - Analyzed the effect of different cancer treatments on mice with time points using Pandas and Matplotlib.

 [Alcohol consumption, fatalities and rehabs](https://github.com/ShipraGupta16/project-3) - Interactive GeoJSON US state map visualizing the highest alcohol consumption rate, demographics on fatalities, and rehab facilities in 2022.

-[Tableau dashboard](https://github.com/ShipraGupta16/city-bike-challenge) - Created a dashboard to visualize New York City bike usage between 2022-2023 & analyzed the top 10 starting stations, peak hours, bike type, and membership!
+[Tableau dashboard](https://github.com/ShipraGupta16/city-bike-challenge) - Created a dashboard to visualize New York City bike usage between 2022-2023 & analyzed the top 10 starting stations, peak hours, bike type, and membership.

+[Wine quality prediction](https://github.com/ShipraGupta16/Wine-quality) - Predicting the wine quality using machine learning algorithms.

 <!--
 **ShipraGupta16/ShipraGupta16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.